 When you have decided to get new headshots for professional use, it’s time to find the right photographer for the job.
 Maybe you already know a good photographer.
 Or you can always use Google or Facebook to find local photographers.
 My advice would be to look through photographers’ websites and portfolios.
 It is important that you find a certain style that you like because every photographer has a signature style.
 When you find photographers whose style you like, contact them, as they are already used to creating those types of portraits.

 Another important thing is to have a lot of discussions with the photographer.
 Nobody can read your mind so make sure to tell your ideas and preferences to the photographer so you will be on the same page.
 As a result, the final photos will be similar to your original idea.
 This is one of those things that I actually have found to be easier when you take your own photos.
-For the reason that you’re both the photographer and subject, you know exactly what you’re looking for and can proceed to the posing and light tests right away.
+For the reason that you’re both the photographer and subject, you know exactly what you’re looking for and can proceed to the

 2. Be fresh and well-rested